2020 Atlantic hurricane season: Background

-The season marked the extension of the warm phase of the Atlantic multidecadal oscillation, which has been ongoing since 1995.
-The warm AMO favors active Atlantic hurricane seasons and tropical cyclones which are more intense and often have longer durations.
-As a result, sea surface temperatures across the Atlantic basin were generally warmer-than-average.
+The season extended the warm phase of the Atlantic multidecadal oscillation ongoing since 1995.
+The warm AMO tends to produce tropical cyclones that are more intense and have longer durations.
+The presence of a La Niña contributed to the unprecedented amount of activity.
+Sea surface temperatures across the Atlantic basin were warmer-than-average.
 A strong west African monsoon, favorable wind patterns from Africa, weaker vertical wind shear all aided in the formation of tropical cyclones.
-Furthermore, the presence of a La Niña contributed to the unprecedented amount of activity during the 2020 Atlantic hurricane season.

-Climate change also likely played a role in the record-breaking season.
+The ACE index for the 2020 Atlantic hurricane season was 180 units, reflecting the season's well-above-average activity.
+Climate change likely played a role in the record-breaking season.
 Scientific American noted that "As the oceans absorb more and more of the excess heat trapped by greenhouse gases, waters will get warmer earlier in the season, which could help set new records in the future."
 A formal attribution study showed that the extreme rainfall was higher than in a counterfactual without climate change, especially for high-intensity storms.
 Matthew Rosencrans, the lead forecaster at the National Weather Service, emphasized that climate change has been linked to the intensity of storms and their slow movements, but not to the amount of activity, which might instead be increasing due to improvements in technology.

-Overall, the Atlantic tropical cyclones of 2020 collectively resulted in 416 deaths and more than $51.114 billion in damage, making the season the fifth costliest on record.
-A total of eleven named storms made landfall in the United States, breaking the previous record of nine in 1916.
-Six of these named storms struck the United States at hurricane intensity, tying 1886 and 1985 for the highest number in a single season.
-Eight of the eleven named storms struck the Gulf Coast of the United States.
-A total of 13 landfalls occurred outside of the United States, also a record.
-Furthermore, Zeta became the latest major hurricane to strike the United States when the cyclone made landfall in Louisiana on October 28, surpassing the previous recordholder, the 1921 Tampa Bay hurricane, by three days.

-The United States reported approximately $37 billion in damage from the Atlantic tropical cyclones it was affected by in 2020.
-Six hurricanes inflicted at least $1 billion in damage in the United States, two more than the previous record of four in 2004 and 2005.
-The entire coastline from Texas to Maine was placed under some form of a watch or warning in relation to a tropical system, while only Florida's Jefferson and Wakulla counties would not be issued a tropical cyclone watch or warning during the season.
-Only five counties along the East Coast or Gulf Coast of the United States did not experience tropical storm-force winds.
-Louisiana in particular was heavily impacted in 2020, with the state recording four landfalls – three hurricanes and one tropical storm – tying the record set in 2002.